python-sprints/python-sprints.github.io/pandas/guide/source/contents.rst

 There are around 1,000 API pages in pandas, meaning that the effort to fix, standardize and improve all the API documentation is huge.
 But the pandas user base is also huge.
-And the Python community is known for being the most active of any programming language (citation needed, but you know it is true).
+And Pythonistas are very active an well organized.

-So, Python/PyData user groups of all around the world
+So, we will work together from all around the world to take care of every single API, in a single day.

+This document provides all the necessary information to participate to the pandas documentation sprint.

 .. toctree::
+   :maxdepth: 1

    pandas_setup
    pandas_docstring